 The Office of Academic Affairs coordinates this academic planning process with department chairs and school deans, beginning in the fall semester and culminating in prioritized initiatives in the spring semester to be implemented the following academic year.
 The resulting goals, initiatives, and plans are developed with significant faculty input to reflect the academic mission of the College.

-Faculty and staff should consult with the department chairs and school deans regarding strategic planning for their departments and programs.
+Faculty and staff should consult with the department chairs and school deans regarding academic planning for their departments and programs.

 Program Reviews